Tar8nja/Python-Photo-Name-Converter/README.md

 *  .mp4
 *  .mts

+## Important information

+1. Accesses the data of the file, extracts the creation date and uses it as the new file name.
+2. Mantains the UPPER/lower case of the file extension.
+3. Converts '.mts' to '.mp4'.
+4. To add file extensions, moddify the list 'SUPPORTED_FILE_EXTENSIONS'.
+5. I can only guarantee that the code is safe for the current file types.
+Adding any by yourself is on your behalf.

-## Instructions
+## Instructions of use

-1) Download the '.py' file from this repo.
+1. Download the '.py' file from this repo.
-2) Place the '.py' file at the same directory (same folder) as the media.
+2. Place the '.py' file at the same directory (same folder) as the media.
-3) Execute the '.py' file.
+3. Execute the '.py' file.
-4) Follow the instructions given by the program.
+4. Follow the instructions given by the program.